gruwup/gruwup/README.md

 ## Figma illustrations for the main screens of our app

-Below are Figma illustrations for the main screens of our app.
+Below is Figma illustrations for the two main screens of our app.

 <img width="478" alt="Screen Shot 2023-05-03 at 11 09 23 PM" src="https://user-images.githubusercontent.com/70575969/236124485-f5c678a0-4e0f-497d-8cf9-36980e93a98e.png">